Pure glueball states in a Light-Front holographic approach: Scalar glueball and scalar meson spectrum in a bottom-up approach

-Besides the reasonable quality of the fits, the result we would like to stress is the difference between the slopes of the meson and glueball fits for large mode numbers.
-Consequently as we go to higher mass states, for a fixed mass, the mode function of the meson will have a much larger mode number then that of the glueball.
-Thus, the mode function for the meson will oscillate more than that of the glueball.
-Intuitively one expects that mixing is not very strong between those states.
+In Fig.~\ref{SpectrumFit} we show the meson data (lower points) and the glueball lattice data (upper points).
+We have used to fit the meson data the soft wall model~\cite{Rinaldi:2017wdn,Colangelo:2008us}.
+To fit the data for the glueballs we have used on the left the soft wall model ~\cite{Colangelo:2007pt} and on the right figure the soft wall graviton model~\cite{Rinaldi:2017wdn}.
+An interesting feature of the comparison of spectra that can be seen in Fig.\ref{SpectrumFit} is that the glueball masses with a certain mode number are equal to the meson masses with a larger mode number.
+For example, the glueball masses for $n_g =0 , 1, 2$ are similar to the scalar meson masses for $n_m = 4, 7, 10$ respectively.
+The difference in mode numbers grows as the masses of the glueballs increase due to the different slopes.
+Thus besides the reasonable quality of the fits, the result we would like to stress is the difference between the slopes of the glueball and meson fits for large mode numbers.
+The mode numbers are associated with the behavior of the mode functions.
+Thus, the mode function for a meson will oscillate more than that for a glueball of approximately the same mass.
+Therefore, despite having a similar mass the large difference in mode numbers leads one intuitively to expect that mixing will not be very strong between the heavy states.
 We proceed to analyze the consequences of this observation quantitatively in what follows.